What is a museum?

 How much do people working in museums earn?

-Click here to read the survey results and see current salary guidelines
+Click here to read the salary guidelines

 I want to volunteer in a museum

 Almost all museums and galleries have volunteers working for them.
 They work in all sections of the museum from front-of-house to exhibitions departments.
 Some museums are entirely run by volunteers.
-At least half, according to a recent survey by the Museums, Libraries and Archives council, would like more volunteers.

 Although the MA does not set up placements, you can find tips and resources on our website on how to get started as a volunteer.

-Click here for more information on applying for volunteer placements
+Click here for more information on volunteering

 It is best to approach individual museums and galleries directly to find out if they need new volunteers.
 Many large museums have volunteer managers.
 Don't get put off if national museums have no volunteer vacancies - many local authority and independent museums will welcome your services.